alaudet/raspi-sump/docs/automated_install.md

 (See cron documentation for questions on configuring crontab)

+4) To monitor the log file in the csv folder while raspi-sump is running;

+    tail -f 'csvlogfilename'

 If running as a continuous process (raspisump_alternate.py)
 ===========================================================

-1) Run raspisump_alternate.py

-2) set reading_interval in raspisump.conf to desired interval (e.g. reading_interval = 30)
+1) set reading_interval in raspisump.conf to desired interval (e.g. reading_interval = 30)

-3) Add checkpid.py to crontab (see next section)
+2) Add checkpid.py to crontab (see next section)

-4) To start Raspi-Sump on bootup add the following line at the end of /etc/rc.local just before the line 'exit 0'
+3) To start Raspi-Sump on bootup add the following line at the end of /etc/rc.local just before the line 'exit 0'

     /usr/local/bin/raspisump_alternate.py &

+5) Reboot your Raspberry Pi or run the following command.
+Your pi will run Raspi-Sump on boot from now on.

+    sudo raspisump_alternate &

-6) Do not forget the ampersand '&' as this will run the script as a background process.
+Note*** Do not forget the ampersand '&' as this will run the script as a background process.

-7) To stop Raspi-Sump:
+6) To stop Raspi-Sump:

     sudo killall 09 raspisump_alternate.py

-8) To monitor the log file in the csv folder while raspi-sump is running;
+7) To monitor the log file in the csv folder while raspi-sump is running;

     tail -f 'csvlogfilename'

 Health check with checkpid.py.
 If checking level more than once per minute only.
 ================================================================================

-To check for the health of the raspisump.py process run the checkpid.py script as root Add to pi user crontab as follows;
+To check for the health of the raspisump_alternate.py process run the checkpid.py script as root Add to pi user crontab as follows;

 1 - crontab -e